kim3er/motioneyewiki/Configuration-File.md

 ### Available Options

-##### `base_path`

-Allows altering the base URL path at which motionEye lives.
-Change this if you run motionEye behind a reverse proxy and you want to make motionEye accessible at a specific base path (e.g. /cams).
-Defaults to `/`.

 ##### `conf_path`

 Defines the folder for the various configuration files used by motionEye.
 These include `motion.conf`, `thread-*.conf` (both used by the *motion* daemon).
 This folder must be writable by the user with which motionEye runs.
 Defaults to `/etc/motioneye`.